BattlesnakeOfficial/docs/docs/guides/01-leaderboards.md

 All players enter the Leaderboard with the same starting values for $\mu$ and $\sigma$.
 As they play more matches, $\sigma$ decreases, representing the system having more confidence in their rating being accurate.
 You can visualize this as the distribuion curve above becoming "narrower".

-If Battlesnakes are consistenly winning against higher rated opponents, TrueSkill will increase $\sigma$ (or decrease confidence), which increases overall rating until win rates settle down to expected values.
+If Battlesnakes are consistenly winning against higher rated opponents, TrueSkill will increase $\mu$ (or decrease confidence), which increases overall rating until win rates settle down to expected values.

 In the Leaderboards, each Battlesnake has its own $\mu$ and $\sigma$ that are updated after each game.
 These values are then used to calculate a rating using the formal $\mu - 3\sigma$, which is a conservative way of saying _"We don't know exactly what your skill level is, but we're 99% sure it's above this number"_.
 Leaderboards are then sorted by rating and ranks are assigned.